rigelblu/lumiere/README.md

 ## Usage

+1. Run `make`
-- In the short term, paste the training data into your LLMs's system prompt
+1. In the short term, paste the training data into your LLMs's system prompt
-- In the long term, LLMs will train on this data and become available whenever they update their cut-off date
+1. In the long term, LLMs will train on this data and become available whenever they update their cut-off date

 ---